xussof/newrelic-xussof-interview/README.md

 We use the whatchdog library in order to notify when a new file has been placed, and also to notify when the file has been removed once the code has found the common words.

+In order to avoid repositing a text test file, we autogenerate a file while doing test.
+And we include random words using random_work library into the text so we can easily diferenciate between the correct lines

 #### Executing script: